 When ready to cook, discard marinade that is in the bag with the tenderloins, then proceed to cook using one of the following methods.

-Outdoor Grill: Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Outdoor Grill: Using long-handled tongs, moisten a paper towel with cooking oil or a heat resistant basting brush and lightly coat the grill rack.
 Grill, covered, over medium heat for about 7-9 minutes on each side or until a thermometer reads 170°, basting frequently with reserved marinade.

 This was printed from: We Laugh, We Cry, We Cook